Site icon The Mac Security Blog

 As a general rule, I recommend buying the latest generation of any Internet-connected tech hardware, ideally soon after it’s released.
 This usually ensures that you’ll get the maximum years of security updates for that product.

 There’s one exception to that rule, however.
-If you’re considering buying a device like a smartphone that’s one year (and one generation) old, that may be okay for your needs, too; just be sure you know roughly how long it will get security updates, and decide whether you feel it’s worth the trade-off between the lower price and shorter lifespan.
+If you’re considering buying a device like a smartphone that’s a year or two (i.e. a generation or two) old, that might be okay for your needs, too; just be sure you know roughly how long it will get security updates, and decide whether you feel it’s worth the trade-off between the lower price and shorter lifespan.
 Not everyone necessarily requires the maximum number of years of security updates, if you’re likely to trade in or sell that device (e.g. phone, tablet, or computer) in two or three years anyway.

-Retailers like Amazon sometimes disclose in the product title or description when a product is a previous-generation model—but not always, so be careful.
+Retailers like Amazon sometimes disclose in the product title or description when a product is a previous-generation model.
+Sometimes, but not always—so be careful.

 Amazon Kindle e-readers